bredelings/BAli-Phy/PLAN.md

    except graph display/debug helpers.
 Program unsharing is side-effect only, and `evaluate_program()` returns the resulting closure.

-3. Graph display remains partly a legacy-expression boundary, but the active label paths now use runtime `untranslate_vars`, `subst_reg_vars`, `unlet`, and `map_symbol_names`.
-Graph structure and simple predicates also inspect `Runtime::Exp`.
-Remaining legacy graph helpers are dormant/compact display paths and expression-shaped head formatting.
+3. Graph display remains a legacy-expression boundary for label formatting.
+   Graph structure and simple predicates inspect `Runtime::Exp`, but `untranslate_vars`, `subst_reg_vars`, `unlet`, and `map_symbol_names` remain expression-level display transforms.
 There is no `reg_heap::expression_at()` compatibility accessor anymore.

 4. `closure::legacy_exp()` and `Runtime::to_expression_ref()` remain necessary